iThink32/OptionalValidation/README.md

 # OptionalValidation
-## A validation func that checks whether any class that has optional instance variables are set or not
+## A validation func that checks whether any class that has optional instance variables are set or not.Usually used for model objects

 Usage :-